Rali-28/web-portfolio/README.md

   - [x] Change texts into an introduction of myself include why I wanted to pursue this career

   ##### PORTFOLIO Section
-  - [x] TODO: Add pictures and links of projects that I created
+  - [x] Add pictures and links of projects that I created

   ##### SKILLS Section
   - [x] Change images into skills that I am knowledgeable enough to be using